 In most cases, counseling works best when there is a weekly or bi-weekly session.
 How many sessions is determined by the needs and goals of the individual client.

 Isn't it sort of weird to talk to someone you don't know?
 Well, yes...it can feel sort of weird at first.
-It's perfectly reasonable to be apprehensive about talking to someone you don't know.
-Kyrie is accustomed to clients feeling nervous, and so she works very hard to create an open, inviting, and comfortable environment.
+It's perfectly reasonable to be wary about talking to someone you don't know.
+Kyrie is accustomed to clients feeling nervous, and so she works to create an open, inviting, and comfortable environment.
 By the end of the first session, clients are usually feeling all of the following; a) much more comfortable; b) happy it wasn't thatweird, c) relieved to FINALLY talk about what's going on.

 Wouldn't it be easier to just use medication?
 In some cases, medication can be quite helpful for individuals with diagnoses such as clinical depression or anxiety.
 Kyrie routinely refers clients to medical providers and works together with prescribers to form a supportive and effective treatment plan.

-However, decades of research in mental health clearly shows that the most effective treatments include a combination of medication and talk therapy.
+However, decades of research in mental health clearly shows that the most effective treatments usually include a combination of medication and psychotherapy.
 Over the long term, therapy often has a superior outcome to medication alone.
 This is because therapy teaches you problem-solving skills, examines unhelpful thought patterns, and assists you in creating a lifestyle that is supportive of emotional health and personal goals.
 Medication alone cannot do any of those things.

 How do know if I need counseling?
 If you are looking at this website, chances are there is something in your life that isn't feeling right.
-You may be struggling with your mood, struggling with your body, or struggling in your relationships.
+You may be struggling with your mood, struggling with your body, or feeling stuck in your head.
 You have probably tried to help yourself through it but aren't making the kind of progress you would like.
 Consider trying a session or two to see what it's like.
 Truthfully, counseling can help almost any person who is motivated and interested in personal development.
 We all have the potential to learn and grow.

 What kind of therapy does Kyrie use?
 First and foremost, Kyrie believes that a strong, therapeutic relationship is the vital ingredient that allows counseling to work.
 A therapist could have the best skills and experience, but if you don't trust or feel comfortable with that person, then those things won't matter.
 For that reason, Kyrie places great importance on building rapport and a "team" approach.

 That said, a therapeutic relationship is not the full story.
 It's necessary but not sufficient.
-Kyrie stays on top of mental health research and participates in continuing education so that she can provide evidence-based treatment.
+Kyrie stays on top of mental health research and participates in continuing education and consultation so that she can provide evidence-based treatment.
 This means that clinical studies show that her methods are helpful.
 To make a comparison, when you go to your doctor, just talking about the problem isn't enough.
-It might feel good to vent, but you will actually need to DO something to address the issue.
+It might feel good to vent, but you will actually need to DO something specific to address the issue.

 Kyrie uses other evidence-based treatments as appropriate.
 She will always be upfront with you if she is recommending a particular treatment.
 It's important that you feel comfortable and have a good understanding of any therapeutic approach.
 Please contact herwith questions!